Aaron Nesmith NBA Preview vs. the Bucks

 Aaron Nesmith Insights vs. the Bucks

-- This season, Nesmith has made 4.1 shots from the floor per game, which accounts for 7.7% of his team's total makes.
+- This season, Nesmith has made 4.2 shots per game, which adds up to 7.4% of his team's total makes.

+- He's connected on 1.8 threes per game, or 10.7% of his team's makes from beyond the arc this season.

-- Nesmith's opponents, the Bucks, have one of the NBA's fastest tempos, ranking fourth with 104.1 possessions per game, while his Pacers rank 22nd in possessions per game with 107.3.
+- The Pacers rank 24th in possessions per game with 107.4.
+His opponents, the Bucks, have one of the fastest tempos, ranking sixth with 104.4 possessions per contest.

+- On defense, the Bucks have allowed 119.2 points per contest, which is 24th-best in the league.

-- Defensively, the Bucks are ranked 24th in the league, conceding 118.3 points per game.
+- On the glass, the Bucks are ranked 21st in the NBA, conceding 44.6 rebounds per game.

-- The Bucks give up 44 rebounds per game, ranking 15th in the NBA.

-- The Bucks are the 18th-ranked squad in the league, allowing 26.4 assists per contest.
+- The Bucks are the 17th-ranked team in the league, allowing 26.5 assists per contest.

+- Giving up 12.7 made 3-pointers per game, the Bucks are the 15th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!